DavidMiles1925/get-pokemon/README.md

 ### How do I use GetPokemon?

-See the installation instructions at the top of this document.
+See the installation instructions in the documentation below.

 ## Documetation